-While the OpenHIE specification is agnostic to which data standards should be used, in practice the digital health community in LMICs have de facto converged towards FHIR as the primary standard for health information exchange, in line with the proposal by Tsafnat et al. To illustrate this point, consider the OpenHIM Platform architecture (Figure 4), which is currently the largest open-source implementation of the OpenHIE specification.
-Clients (Point-of-Service systems) can initiate various workflows to submit or query patient data.
-The Shared Health Record (SHR) acts as the core transactional system for the health information exchange, which in this case is realized with the HAPI FHIR server, being one of the most widely used open-source FHIR server implementations [58].
+While the OpenHIE specification is agnostic to which data standards should be used, in practice the digital health community in LMICs have de facto converged towards FHIR as the primary standard for health information exchange, in line with the proposal by Tsafnat et al. To illustrate this point, consider the OpenHIM Platform architecture (Figure 4), which is currently the largest OSS implementation of the OpenHIE specification.
+In OpenHIM clients (Point-of-Service systems) can initiate various workflows to submit or query patient data.
+The Shared Health Record (SHR) acts as the core transactional system for the health information exchange, which in this case is realized with the HAPI FHIR server.
+[58].